 Where f = lens focal length; s = focal distance; N = f-number and C = circle of confusion.
 The focal distance s was defined as the distance from object to the principal plane of the lens (= working distance + distance of principal plane from the front end of the lens body).
 Since we did not know the exact position of the principal plane inside the lens body (with a length of ca. 90mm), a rough estimate was used (s = 70 – 80mm).
-We used the pixel size on camera sensor (10µm) for value of C. Then, depth of field (T) is calculated as:
+We used the pixel size on the camera sensor (10µm) for value of C. Then, depth of field (T) is calculated as: